-There are three major scenarios to consider when deciding to implement MDM products: the protection of data on mobile devices, defending mobile systems themselves, and securing sessions and data in transit between smartphones/tablets and the company network.
+There are three major scenarios to consider when you've decided to implement MDM products: the protection of data on mobile devices, defending mobile systems themselves, and securing sessions and data in transit between smartphones/tablets and the company network.

 MDM product scenario #1: Data protection

-MDM vendors employ two methods, or ideologies, to protect data on mobile devices: containerization vs. non-containerization.
+MDM vendors employ two methods, or ideologies, to protect data on mobile devices: containerization and non-containerization.

 Taking a containerized approach to MDM

-A mobile security product that uses the containerized ideology will dedicate a small partition in storage to the MDM application on the mobile device, limiting all corporate data, apps and communication to this containerized section.
-With a containerized approach, the data from a smartphone or tablet can’t be inserted into the MDM application either (and vice versa), and these types of mobile device security platforms normally add an extra layer of protection by requiring users to log into MDM separately from the device itself.
+A mobile security product that uses the containerized ideology will dedicate a small partition of its storage to the MDM application on the mobile device, limiting all corporate data, apps and communication to this containerized section.
+With a containerized approach, the data from a smartphone or tablet can't be inserted into the MDM application -- and vice versa -- and these types of mobile device security platforms normally add an extra layer of protection by requiring users to log in to MDM separately from the device itself.

 The non-containerized approach to MDM products

-The non-containerized approach to mobile security allows users to access their mobile devices with a native experience and offers the ability to use traditional apps.
-So the non-containerized method to mobile security, unlike the containerized approach, provides users with the flexibility to run the apps they're used to and allows for easier access to data from third-party software than the containerized-approach.
+The non-containerized approach to mobile security enables users to access their mobile devices with a native experience, and it offers the ability to use traditional apps.
+So the non-containerized method to mobile security, unlike the containerized approach, provides users with the flexibility to run the apps they're used to, and it enables easier access to data from third-party software than the containerized-approach.
 This goes for both business and personal data.
-It depends on the policy that's created by the MDM administrator, but the configurations can also allow for the locking of company apps and/or personal apps.
+It depends on the policy that's created by the MDM administrator, but the configurations can also lock company apps and personal apps.

-This approach, while gaining in popularity over containerization due to its flexibility for the end user, needs to be reviewed in great detail beforehand by administrators.
+This approach, while gaining in popularity over containerization due to its flexibility for the end user, needs to be reviewed by administrators beforehand in great detail.

-Here, there are options for using data loss preventions tools on mobile systems that aren't containerized.
-These allow for the inspection and protection of data before it leaves the mobile device.
+There are options for using data loss preventions tools on mobile systems that aren't containerized.
+These inspect and protect the data before it leaves the mobile device.
 Many MDM tools are creating partnerships with software vendors for mobile app integration and management through these products.
 This app wrapping enables secure and flexible access to data with the help of granular policies.

 The protection of data on mobile devices is paramount.
-It factors heavily in the remaining two scenarios outlined below, and should be at the forefront of the decision-making process when looking to deploy an MDM product.
+It factors heavily in the remaining two scenarios outlined below, and should be at the forefront of the decision-making process when companies look to deploy MDM products.